G-symmetric monoidal categories of modules over equivariant commutative ring spectra: Homotopical categories of modules over an algebra

 \begin{proof} Since $p^*$ preserves fibrations and weak equivalences, this is clearly a Quillen adjunction.
 Taking $\bL \Sg$ as a cofibrant replacement of the unit in $\gspectra[G]$, we compute that $Q \bL \Sg \cong \Sg$ and so the adjunction is monoidal.
 Finally, evaluation of $Q$ on the generating cofibrations makes it clear that the natural map $QX \to UX$ is a weak equivalence for cofibrant $X$, and so the adjunction is a Quillen equivalence. \end{proof}

 In order to retain homotopical control over $\gspectra_U$, we need to prove the equivariant analogue of~\cite[I.8.4,XI.2.2]{EKMM}, i.e., that the canonical unit map $\lambda \colon \Sg \sma_U X \to X$ is always a weak equivalence.
-In the proof, we make use of the following standard technical lemma:

-\begin{lemma} Let $X$ have a left $H$-action and right $G$-action which are compatible (i.e., $X$ is an $H \times G$-space).
-Then the coequalizer

-specifies a functor from the category of $G' \times H$-spaces and equivariant maps to $G' \times G$-spaces and equivariant maps. \end{lemma}
+The proof of the required result follows the outline of~\cite[I.8.5]{EKMM}, using Theorem~\ref{thm:mandell}.